Azure Government CSP application process

 Applying for government CSP

-Terms and Conditions are not negotiable for the Cloud Solution Provider program.
+Terms and Conditions aren't negotiable for the Cloud Solution Provider program.
 If you wish to discuss customer terms that you have in place for your Commercial agreement, contact your Microsoft account representative.

 The application process includes: